Skip to content

 Any supplier can talk a good story as he walks a potential client around his factory or shows him a well-kept warehouse of inventory.
 But what evidence is there of a genuine commitment to delivering?
 Is the business externally accredited to ISO 9001 or a relevant industry standard?
 If not, does it at least have its own documented quality management processes?
 Also, is the supplier committed to you as a long term customer?
 If so, how is this manifested?

-How can Kodiak Hub ensure supplier commitment?
+How can Kodiak Hub ensure Supplier Commitment?

 Kodiak Hub helps our users to onboard supplier in 3-4 days rather than 3-4 weeks - First letting your supplier report in on any necessary compliance documentation you need on quality, capacity, commitment and much more.
 Which you can later easily check upon in the platform if your supplier is actually delivering on what they promised.
 Check out our post on 7 Steps to Automate Supplier Onboarding: From Manual to Magnificent